akmaggard/02-IntroR/cRash-couRse.md

   df2 = tibble(a,b) # requires tidyverse
 ```

-How to you call information stored inside an object?
-Know that R is very
+How do you call information stored inside an object?
+R is very
 rectangular in its thinking about objects: they’re `n` elements long
 and/or `k` elements wide.
 A `tibble` recording grades for fifteen
-students on four problem sets is a 15x4 rectangular object.
+students on four problem sets is a 15x4 rectangular object (fifteen rows and four columns).
 A `list` of
-2 `tibbles` and a `vector` is a 3x1 list.
+2 `tibbles` and one `vector` is a 3x1 list.
 If you know this, you can
 access information with reference to it’s location in the rectangle.

-Notice below the difference between extraction and subsetting.
-Pay
-special attention here to the type of object each creates relative to
-the type of object you start with.

 ``` r
 # Extract an item from list or frame